-As with any optical product, special care must be taken into consideration when handling the OPT3004.
-Although the OPT3004 has low sensitivity to dust and scratches, proper optical device handling procedures are still recommended.
+As with any optical product, special care must be taken into consideration when handling the OPT3005.
+Although the OPT3005 has low sensitivity to dust and scratches, proper optical device handling procedures are still recommended.

-The optical surface of the device must be kept clean for optimal performance in both prototyping with the device and mass production manufacturing procedures.
+The optical surface of the device must be kept clean for the best performance in both prototyping with the device and mass production manufacturing procedures.
 Tweezers with plastic or rubber contact surfaces are recommended to avoid scratches on the optical surface.
 Avoid manipulation with metal tools when possible.
 The optical surface must be kept clean of fingerprints, dust, and other optical-inhibiting contaminants.